This Is Not That: Hell

 So “eternal punishment” literally means the pruning of the age—the refining work of divine love wherever it finds resistance.
 It’s the same fire, experienced differently: mercy to the humble, exposure to the proud.

 Free will doesn’t mean the power to resist truth forever.
-Real freedom is seeing clearly—and once we see Love as it truly is, resistance collapses into worship (John 8:32).
-Even if that’s not until later, when “every knee will bow, and every tongue confess” (Philippians 2:10–11).
+Because the real freedom is seeing clearly—and once we see God as He truly is, resistance collapses into worship.
+Even if that’s not until later, when “every knee will bow and every tongue confess” (Phil 2:10–11).

-Jesus also used vivid images—darkness, fire, worms—to describe what happens when grace collides with stubborn pride (Matthew 8:12; Mark 9:48).
+Jesus used vivid images—darkness, fire, worms—to describe what happens when grace collides with stubborn pride (Matt 8:12; Mark 9:48).
 Those aren’t GPS coordinates; they’re metaphors for inner reality.
 They show how unbearable truth feels to a heart still clinging to lies.

 In short: judgment is love doing what love does—making things whole again.